ooni/ooni.org/content/get-involved/code-of-conduct.md

 | 2023 | 0   | 0   |
 | 2024 | 0   | 0   |

-If you have any questions, concerns, feedback or suggestions regarding our functioning, please share those via the email address coc@openobservatory.org.
+If you have any questions, concerns, feedback or suggestions regarding our functioning, please share those to the following email address: coc@openobservatory.org.

 ## License and attribution